 The tapestry-bee is, however, content with ornamenting the interior only of the nest which she forms for her progeny.
 She does not misplace her embellishments with the error of some human artists.
 She desires security as well as elegance; and, therefore, she leaves no external traces of her operations.
-Her's is not a mansion rich with columns and friezes without, but cold and unfurnished within, like the desolate palaces of Venice.
-She covers her tapestry quite round with the common earth; and leaves her eggs enclosed in their poppy-case with a certainty that the outward shew of her labours will attract no plunderer.
+Hers is not a mansion rich with columns and friezes without, but cold and unfurnished within, like the desolate palaces of Venice.
+She covers her tapestry quite round with the common earth; and leaves her eggs enclosed in their poppy-case with a certainty that the outward show of her labours will attract no plunderer.

-The poppy-bee may be known by its being rather more than a third of an inch long, of a black colour, studded on the head and back with reddish grey hairs; the belly being grey and silky, and the rings margined with grey above, the second and third having an impressed transversal line.
+The poppy-bee may be known by its being rather more than a third of an inch long, of a black colour, studded on the head and back with reddish-grey hairs; the belly being grey and silky, and the rings margined with grey above, the second and third having an impressed transversal line.

-A species of solitary bee (Anthidium manicatum, FABRICIUS), by no means uncommon with us, forms a nest of a peculiarly interesting structure.
-Kirby and Spence say, that it does not excavate holes, but makes choice of the cavities of old trees, key-holes, and similar localities; yet it is highly probable, we think, that it may sometimes scoop out a suitable cavity when it cannot find one; for its mandibles seem equally capable of this, with those of any of the carpenter or mason bees.
+A species of solitary bee (Anthidium manicatum, Fabricius), by no means uncommon with us, forms a nest of a peculiarly interesting structure.
+Kirby and Spence say, that it does not excavate holes, but makes choice of the cavities of old trees, key-holes, and similar localities; yet it is highly probable, we think, that it may sometimes scoop out a suitable cavity when it cannot find one; for its mandibles seem equally capable of this, with those of any of the carpenter- or mason-bees.

-Be this as it may, the bee in question having selected a place suitably sheltered from the weather, and from the intrusion of depredators, proceeds to form her nest, the exterior walls of which she forms of the wool of pubescent plants, such as rose-campion (Lychnis coronaria), the quince (Pyrus cydonia), cats-ears (Stachys lanata), &c.
-"It is very pleasant," says Mr. White of Selborne, "to see with what address this insect strips off the down, running from the top to the bottom of the branch, and shaving it bare with all the dexterity of a hoop shaver.
-When it has got a vast bundle, almost as large as itself, it flies away, holding it secure between its chin and its fore-legs ."
+Be this as it may, the bee in question having selected a place suitably sheltered from the weather, and from the intrusion of depredators, proceeds to form her nest, the exterior walls of which she forms of the wool of pubescent plants, such as rose-campion (Lychnis coronaria), the quince (Pyrus cydonia), cats-ears (Stachys lunata), &c.
+"It is very pleasant," says Mr. White, of Selborne, "to see with what address this insect strips off the down, running from the top to the bottom of the branch, and shaving it bare with all the dexterity of a hoop-shaver.
+When it has got a vast bundle, almost as large as itself, it flies away, holding it secure between its chin and its fore-legs."\ The material is rolled up like a ribbon; and we possess a specimen in which one of these rolls still adheres to a rosecampion stem, the bee having been scared away before obtaining her load,